kyoungkwon/lightwave/.github/ISSUE_TEMPLATE/---feature-request.md

 **Rate the complexity of your solution**
 - [ ] Low - Very isolated and independent
-- [ ] Medium - Relatively isolated and need to rewrite/refactor existing code
+- [ ] Medium - Relatively isolated but need to rewrite/refactor existing code
 - [ ] High - Changes expected across components, might have backward compatibility issue

 **Describe alternatives you've considered**